agmcoding/javascript-code-challenges/code-challenges/filter-elements-from-array/README.md

 **Explanation**:

-Falsey values such as 0 should be filtered out.
+Falsy values such as 0 should be filtered out.

 ## Constraints